jspsych/jspsych-contrib/packages/plugin-spr/README.md

 ## Overview

-This is a package built to enable self   paced reading
+This is a package built to enable self-paced reading.
+It supports different reading modes including single-word mask and multi-word (hide/show).
+This package allows you to also customize the format of the text displayed by using css.

 ## Loading